There’s all kinds of reasons why businesses might opt to use storage as a solution.

 4. Environmental Conditions

 Whatever you’re storing, you need to be assured that the storage facility is clean, dry and protected against fire.
 A visit to the facility is really the only way to gauge this accurately.
-It’s also important that both the temperature and humidity are monitored and controlled.
-Poor environmental climate control leads to conditions that can harm your goods because of too much, or too little, moisture in the air.
+A poor environmental climate can also lead to conditions that can harm your goods because of too much, or too little, moisture in the air.

 5. Are They Helpful?